ksrivastava1/reinforcement_learning_tic_tac_toe/README.md

-# reinforcement_learning_tic_tac_toe
+# Learning Tic Tac Toe with Reinforcement Learning

-This repository is for my project involving coding a reinforcement learning agent that learns how to play tic tac toe.
+This repository implements a method of using reinforcement learning to learn the game of Tic Tac Toe.
+The method is an implementation of tabular reinforcement learning methods from (Sutton and Barto's Reinforcement Learning)[https://www.andrew.cmu.edu/course/10-703/textbook/BartoSutton.pdf].